Black Coffee (All Saints song): Chart performance

 In October 2000, "Black Coffee" debuted at number one on the UK Singles Chart with first-week sales of 60,000 copies, making All Saints only the second girl group, after the Spice Girls, to achieve five number-one singles in the UK.
 The song dropped to number three in its second week and spent 21 weeks on the chart in total.
-It was certified silver by the British Phonographic Industry (BPI) in October 2000, and sold 230,000 copies in the UK by 2008.
+It was certified silver by the British Phonographic Industry (BPI) in October 2000, and sold 273,000 copies in the UK by November 2018.
 According to the Official Charts Company, "Black Coffee" is the group's fourth best-selling single in the UK.

 The song also had success across Europe, peaking at number five on the European Hot 100 Singles chart for two consecutive weeks, and reaching the top 10 in Ireland, Italy, the Netherlands (Dutch Top 40) and Sweden, and the top 20 in Finland and Norway.
-In Australia, the track entered the ARIA Charts at number 29 and peaked at number 20 for two consecutive weeks.
+In Australia, the track entered the ARIA Singles Chart at number 29 and peaked at number 20 for two consecutive weeks.
 On the New Zealand Singles Chart, it debuted at number 40 and reached number seven, marking All Saints' fifth top 10 single there.
 The international success of "Black Coffee" helped launch both Kirsty's and Nichols' musical careers.
 Kirsty earned royalties of over £12,000, while Nichols stated in an interview for HitQuarters, "when that song was released, the opportunities that [I got] certainly in the UK, but also Europe-wide, [were] absolutely huge."